FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Experiments

 \subsection{Qualitative Results}

-To validate our framework's ability to generate better reader-aligned captions than standard approaches, we conduct an extensive qualitative study.
-We evaluate the results of the human feedback prediction model and the figure-captioning models trained with RLHF.
+Figure~\ref{fig:HF-predictive-model-top-and-worst-figs} and Figure~\ref{fig:RLHF-vs-base} shows some of the qualitative results of feedback prediction model and the figure-captioning models trained with RLHF.
 We provide our analysis below:

-\textbf{Human Feedback Prediction Model}: To evaluate the generalizability our model, we first computed the score predictions on all the figure-caption pairs.
-Then we ordered the figure-caption pairs by the predicted scores and selected the top-3 figure-caption pairs with the largest score along with the bottom-3 figure-caption pairs with the smallest score.
+\textbf{Human Feedback Prediction Model}: To evaluate the generalizability of our model, we first computed the score predictions on all the of figure-caption pairs.
+Then we ordered the figure-caption pairs by the predicted scores and selected the top-3 figure-caption pairs with the largest score along with the bottom-3 figure-caption pairs with the lowest score.
 Results are provided in Figure~\ref{fig:HF-predictive-model-top-and-worst-figs}.
-We observe that the figure-caption pairs with the largest scores are highly helpful to the reader as they mention specific takeaways from the figure (\eg, ``as students make more applications, the number of students who get into their top-choice school decreases, while the number of overall acceptances increases.''), as well as mentioning specific visual aspects that are important to the understanding of it (\eg, ``...
+We observe that the figure-caption pairs with the largest scores are highly helpful to the reader (shown in green on the left in Figure~\ref{fig:HF-predictive-model-top-and-worst-figs}), as they mention specific takeaways from the figure (\eg, ``as students make more applications, the number of students who get into their top-choice school decreases, while the number of overall acceptances increases.''), as well as mentioning specific visual aspects that are important to the understanding of the underlying context (\eg, ``...
 Vertical lines show the true p (blue) and $\beta$ (orange)'').
-In contrast, the bottom-3 figure-caption pairs scored the lowest (shown in red on the right in Figure~\ref{fig:HF-predictive-model-top-and-worst-figs}) are vague, without any takeaways, nor reference to visual elements in the figure.
+In contrast, the figure-caption pairs scoring the lowest (bottom-3), which are shown in red on the right in Figure~\ref{fig:HF-predictive-model-top-and-worst-figs}, are vague, without any takeaways, nor reference to visual elements in the figure.

+\eat{ As an aside, the above results used the helpfulness score from our human experts for training the human feedback prediction model.
+However, similar results were observed using the other factors collected from human experts about the figure captions. }